doc4d/docs/docs/FormEditor/forms.md

 :::

-### WinUI 3 rendering availability
+### Fluent UI rendering availability

-The WinUI 3 rendering is available in the following execution environments only:
+The Fluent UI rendering is available in the following execution environments only:

 - Windows with [Windows App SDK](https://learn.microsoft.com/en-us/windows/apps/windows-app-sdk/downloads) version 1.7.3 installed (you need to install this SDK on any Windows machine displaying your forms).
 - Merged [stand-alone](../Desktop/building.md#build-stand-alone-application) or [client](../Desktop/building.md#build-client-application) 4D application